d3v1/valet-plus/readme.md

 ## Switching PHP version

-Switch PHP version using one of three commands:
+Switch PHP version using one of four commands:

 ```
 valet use 5.6